Have you ever looked around your office and thought: my team is busy, but are they productive?

 You can see how much time your team is putting into their work.
 They come in early, or work late.
 They fill their calendars with meetings, and respond to every email that comes their way.
 You know that your team has the best intentions.
 But what are they actually doing?
 And is it producing the results you need?
 You need an effective way to measure your team’s productivity.

-A way to know that all that time they spend devoted to their job is moving your company forward, and not simply spinning their wheels.
+Is there a way to know that all that time they spend devoted to their job is moving your company forward, and not simply spinning their wheels?
+Is there any productivity measurement you can make use of?

-The most effective way is to answer the questions below:
+The most effective way to find out your team’s productivity is to answer the questions below:

 1. Does Your Team Know Where You’re Going?